gnosis/dex-docs/docs/tutorial_bracket_strategy.md

 One order is selling `token_1` for `token_2` for a certain price, while the second order is buying `token_1` for `token_2` at a little bit lower rate.
 If the price moves in way such that both orders are traded one after the other, the passive liquidity provider earns the spread of their orders.

-This concept is well explained in the documentation of [the programmable-orders](https://docs.google.com/document/d/1_zTkuhWioTbRsbwKnBi5gEi3m7-bFcPyikQid7EUA2M/edit).
+This concept is well explained in the documentation of [programmable orders](https://docs.google.com/document/d/1_zTkuhWioTbRsbwKnBi5gEi3m7-bFcPyikQid7EUA2M/edit).
 Please study this article carefully before proceeding with this tutorial.

 This tutorial will cover the following steps: